deepayan/isengrin/docs/outline.md

 neighbourhood structure on the nodes.
 For spatial data on
 $\mathbb{Z}^2$, standard four or eight neighbour structures may be used.
 For point process data on $\mathbb{R}^2$, a Delauney triangulation may give the edge structure.
+If the units are geographical units (e.g., US counties), neighbours may be other units with a common border.

 # Weights using covariates